jackyzha0/jackyzha0.github.io/content/thoughts/A City is not a Computer.md

 "What are the non-textual, un-recordable forms of cultural memory?
 These questions are especially relevant for marginalized populations, indigenous cultures, and developing nations."
 Especially related to [quantization](thoughts/quantization.md), how does always labeling and quantizing our data affect these forms of information?
 These forms cannot be reduced to 'information' nor can they be 'processed' easily within our digital systems.
 "Yet they are vital urban intelligences that live within bodies, minds, and communities."

 ### Computational Metaphors

+Does this only appeal to us because of the recent obsession of [computation](thoughts/computability.md) as a metaphor?

 Historically, we've analogized the brain (and the city) to technologies of our time.
 For example, we've compared the brain to "lumps of clay infused with spirits, as hydraulic or electro-chemical systems, as automata."

 > The _brain as computer_ is just the latest link in a long chain of metaphors that powerfully shape scientific endeavor in their own images.